nojhan/lp-jolly/README.md

 ![](screenshots/variant-chevron.png)

-The DotMatrix theme also comes as several variants, changing the shape of the segments separators, like the "slant" variant:
+The Jolly theme also comes as several variants, changing the shape of the segments separators, like the "slant" variant:

 ![](screenshots/variant-slant.png)